valkey-io/valkey-doc/topics/programmability.md

 Valkey provides two means for running scripts.

-Firstly, and ever since Redis OSS 2.6.0, the `EVAL` command enables running server-side scripts.
+Firstly, the `EVAL` command enables running server-side scripts.
 Eval scripts provide a quick and straightforward way to have Valkey run your scripts ad-hoc.
 However, using them means that the scripted logic is a part of your application (not an extension of the Valkey server).
 Every applicative instance that runs a script must have the script's source code readily available for loading at any time.